 If you’re interested in the real estate business and you’re passionate about helping others, you might want to think about becoming a professional agent.
 The job comes with quite a few perks.
-You’ll be able to set your own schedule and you can potentially make bank as more people look into home buying to take advantage of low interest rates.
+You’ll be able to set your own schedule and you can potentially make significant money as more people look into home buying to take advantage of low interest rates.
 As long as you can meet all of the requirements, it’s possible to become a licensed agent in a year or two.

 Find out now: How much house can I afford?

 It takes more than a great personality and solid negotiation skills to become a real estate salesperson.
 Even if you’ve already made it through college, you won’t be able to earn your license without taking certain classes and passing an exam.
 The exact rules you’ll have to follow will vary based on the state you live in.

 For example, if you plan to use your license in Alabama, you’ll need to take 60 hours of real estate courses.
 Within six months of receiving your license, you’ll have to go through 30 hours of training.
 If you’re in Texas, you’ll need to complete 180 hours of classes and find a broker to sponsor you before you can obtain a license.

 You must have either a high school diploma or a GED and be at least 18 (or 19, depending on the state) years old to become a real estate agent.
 In some cases, you may need a background check as well before you can move forward with your career.
 And if you move to a different state, you might have to go through the whole certification process again, unless there’s reciprocity (meaning that you can use your license from another state).